Bira/octopus-carnival/projects/hells-rebels.md

     - [Part 2][14]: A feast and a fort.
     - [Part 3][15]: A party for partisans

+- **A Song of Silver**: The fourth adventure, in which the final battle for the city takes place.

+  - [Part 1][16]: Taking the city a district at a time, Assassin's Creed style.

 [1]: {{ "/2017/04/24/hells-rebels.html" | relative_url }}
 [2]: {{ "/2017/05/01/hells-rebels-player-guide.html" | relative_url }}
 [3]: {{ "/2017/05/10/hells-rebels-adventure-1.html" | relative_url }}